HL7/smart-app-launch/input/pages/conformance.md

 Capabilities designated *"experimental"* indicate features where community feedback is especially welcome; they are ready for adoption but could change over time based on implementation experience.

+To allow for extensibility, additional capabilities MAY be listed by a server or defined by other implementation guides, as long as these capabilities are represented with full URIs.
+Simple, non-URI capability strings are reserved for definition in SMART App Launch (see below).

 ##### Launch Modes

 * `launch-ehr`: support for SMART's EHR Launch mode